Clarity comes in interesting ways.

-And so I did the exact opposite.
+And so I did the opposite.

 Instead of stepping up and speaking up, I stepped aside.

 I handed the role or speech over to someone else.
-Always with a twinge of shame and regret.
+Someone who in my eyes was more capable than me.

 Sometimes, depending on the situation, I would do what I call my “belly-up” response from the get-go.